 Decent rewards scheme

 The Delta SkyMiles Platinum American Express Card offers a decent rewards earning scheme, offering bonus miles on more than just Delta purchases.
-Airfare purchased directly from Delta and purchases made directly with hotels fetches 3 miles per dollar, while purchases at restaurants worldwide and at U.S. supermarkets earn 2 miles per dollar.
+Airfare purchased directly from Delta and purchases made directly with hotels fetch 3 miles per dollar, while purchases at restaurants worldwide and at U.S. supermarkets earn 2 miles per dollar.

 All other eligible purchases get you 1 mile per dollar.
 This is more generous than many airline cards, which only offer rewards on purchases made directly with the airline, and with the addition of a couple of popular everyday rewards categories, it should be a bit easier for you to earn enough miles to score a free ticket.